hashicorp/field-workshops-vault/instructor-guides/intro_to_vault_INSTRUCTOR_GUIDE.md

 Go through this track start to finish and make sure you understand all the challenges.
 This track covers Vault's AWS auth method.

 ### Timing
 The following schedule assumes you have a group of participants who are brand new to Vault.
 You should budget about four hours for this workshop including a short break.
+(But in virtual workshops, participants are expected to take breaks during the labs.)

 This is meant as a guideline, you can adjust as needed.
 If you prefer to alternate the slides of the "Interacting with Vault" chapter with the first 3 challenges of the "Vault Basics" track, you can do that.

 If you want to cover the optional AWS slides and Instruqt tracks, add 1 hour.

 0:00 - 0:10 - Wait for attendees, make introductions<br>
-0:10 - 0:25 - Vault Overview<br>
+0:10 - 0:25 - Chapter 1: Vault Overview<br>
-0:25 - 0:40 - Interacting with Vault<br>
+0:25 - 0:40 - Chapter 2: Interacting with Vault<br>
-0:40 - 1:00 - Lab: Vault Basics: Challenges 1-3<br>
-1:00 - 1:10 - Running a Production Vault Server<br>
+0:40 - 0:50 - Chapter 3: Running a Production Vault Server<br>
-1:10 - 1:20 - Lab: Vault Basics: Challenge 4<br>
-1:20 - 1:30 - Vault Secrets Engines<br>
+0:50 - 1:00 - Chapter 4: Vault Secrets Engines<br>
-1:30 - 1:40 - Lab: Vault Basics: Challenge 5<br>
-1:40 - 1:50 - Vault Authentication Methods<br>
+1:00 - 1:10 - Chapter 5: Vault Authentication Methods<br>
-1:50 - 2:00 - Lab: Vault Basics: Challenge 6<br>
-2:00 - 2:10 - Break<br>
-2:10 - 2:20 - Vault Policies<br>
+1:10 - 1:20 - Chapter 6: Vault Policies<br>
-2:20 - 2:35 - Lab: Vault Basics: Challenge 7<br>
+1:20 - 2:30 - Lab: Vault Basics (including break time)<br>
-2:35 - 2:50 - Dynamic Database Secrets<br>
+2:30 - 2:45 - Chapter 7: Dynamic Database Secrets<br>
-2:50 - 3:20 - Lab: Vault Dynamic Database Credentials<br>
+2:45 - 3:15 - Lab: Vault Dynamic Database Credentials<br>
-3:20 - 3:35 - Encryption as a Service<br>
+3:15 - 3:30 - Chapter 8: Encryption as a Service<br>
-3:35 - 4:05 - Lab: Vault Encryption as a Service<br>
+3:30 - 4:00 - Lab: Vault Encryption as a Service<br>
-4:05 - 4:15 - Wrap-up<br>
+4:00 - 4:15 - Q&A and Wrap-up<br>